PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 Where can I rent kayaks in Maryland?

 Most state parks rent kayaks seasonally.
 Capital SUP in Annapolis, Potomac Paddlesports in Potomac, and numerous outfitters on the Eastern Shore offer rentals.
 Expect $25-60 for a half-day rental.
+Many outfitters also offer guided tours if you want to explore with an experienced local paddler who knows the area.

 What type of kayak is best for Maryland waters?